zdoom-docs/stable/zscript-doc-1-language.md

 Arguments of methods may only be of certain types due to technical limitations.
 See the type table for a list of which are usable and which are not.

+All methods which are not `static` have an implicit `self` parameter which refers to this object, although if you wish to refer to a member of `self`, you do not need to reference it directly, as it is already implicitly in scope.

 ## Method argument list

 Method arguments must all have a name and type, and optionally the last arguments in the list may have a default value.
 The syntax is: